delynchoong/fabric-eventhub-avro-publisher-cpp/README.md

 ```

 `validation=passed` proves that the body has the Avro OCF magic bytes, contains
 exactly one record, and deserializes to the original field values.
-It doesn't
+It does not
 by itself prove Event Hubs delivery or Eventhouse ingestion.
 This command
 should report three batch sends: 2, 2, and 1 message.

 ### 2. Confirm Event Hubs accepted the send

-The process must exit with code `0`, print `Sent batch`, and list each
+The process exits with code `0`, prints `Sent batch`, and lists each
 `Avro OCF` event.
-For repeatable
-integration testing, publish a small count such as 1-5 rather than a long
-continuous stream.
-Azure Event Hubs metrics can also confirm incoming
+Event Hubs incoming-message metrics confirm delivery to the
-messages, but they don't prove that Eventhouse decoded them.
+service but do not confirm Eventhouse decoding.

 ### 3. Verify the decoded Eventhouse row